 Pink salt isn’t a cure-all, but for me, and many others, it became a small ritual with real ripple effects.
 It’s now part of my morning flow, just like my cast-iron skillet or sharp chef’s knife.
 Small tools.
 Big impact.

-Common Mistakes People Make With the Pink Salt Trick
+Common Pink Salt Trick Mistakes to Avoid

 Are you using too much pink salt?